 Another interesting text comes from the Book of Numbers.
 When discussing murder and its punishment, God tells Moses:

-At any rate, whatever "the land" means, the fact remains that the death penalty is seen as a kind of expiation, a kind of purification - and it is necessary because of God's holiness.
-Murder introduces great disorder into society, and according to retributive justice, this disorder is rectified by a proportionate punishment of the offender - in this case, death.
+Whatever “the land” means, the fact remains that the death penalty is seen as a kind of expiation, a purification—and that it is necessary because of God’s holiness.
+Murder introduces great disorder into society, and according to retributive justice, this disorder is rectified by a proportionate punishment of the offender—in this case, death.
 While modern opponents of the death penalty call for non-lethal means of punishment whenever possible, God Himself makes the opposite case.
-He specifically orders that no ransom or payment be accepted for the life of the murderer.
-"You shall accept no ransom for the life of a murderer who is guilty of death; but he shall be put to death.
-And you shall accept no ransom for him who has fled to a city of refuge...for blood pollutes the land, and no expiation can be made for the land for the blood that is shed in it, except by the blood of him who shed it."
-According to the Law, a man who commits murder not only can, but must be put to death.
+He specifically orders that no ransom or payment be accepted for the life of the murderer: “You shall accept no ransom for the life of a murderer who is guilty of death; but he shall be put to death.
+And you shall accept no ransom for him who has fled to a city of refuge…for blood pollutes the land, and no expiation can be made for the land for the blood that is shed in it, except by the blood of him who shed it.”
+According to the Mosaic Law, a man who commits murder not only can, but must be put to death.
 God does not offer the principle that non-lethal means are sufficient if society can be kept safe without recourse to death.
 Rather, a murderer must be executed, even if he offers to redress his wrongs in other ways.
 This purifies the land and restores harmony.
-And the classical definition of justice, at least going back to Plato, is various parts of a whole working in harmony such that every one receives what is due to it.
+And the classical definition of justice, at least going back to Plato, is various parts of a whole working in harmony such that every one receives what is due to him.

 At this point it should be made clear that the argument is not that Old Testament legal proscriptions from the Law of Moses should be incorporated into Christian legal codes; the point is that in two pivotal biblical texts on capital punishment, the reason for its institution is retributive justice, not restorative.